GSA/prototype-city-pairs-api/standards.md

 ### Avoid Breaking Changes

 _Not specifically addressing this, since it is just a prototype with "v0".
-However, our approach to this would be as recommended in the standards, keeping a single version with any non-breaking changes and incrementing the version if a breaking change occurs._
+Our approach to this would be as recommended in the standards, keeping a single version with any non-breaking changes and incrementing the version if a breaking change occurs._

 ## Design Considerations